cheevahagadog/blog/content/post/zettlekasten.md

 ---

 ## Preface
-There is a veritable plethora of videos and articles on how to setup a Zettlekästen digitally.
+There is a veritable plethora of videos and articles on how to setup a digital Zettlekästen.
 There are tons of blogs and forums about Niklas Luhmann's practice, his prolific publishing record.

 So why add another one?
 Frankly most of them aren't that helpful.
 I learn by seeing how something is actually done, especially an analog process.
 And more importantly, I want it to be true to the process Luhmann discovered.
 I know there are other methods out there, but this one is specifically for the Zettlekästen, so I want an authentic breakdown.